Bhanditz/unix-operating-sys/README.md

 The reason "full" and "empty" are in brackets in the last two steps above is to let you choose whether to notify upon every single read/write or only when really necessary.
 Whatever option you choose, make sure no notifications are "lost" by blocked producers/consumers.

+# Tracking Page Faults for a Process

+Use kernel-level probing mechanisms to intercept and track kernel events.

+Kprobes enables you to dynamically break into any kernel routine and collect debugging and performance information non-disruptively.
+You can trap at almost any kernel code address(*), specifying a handler routine to be invoked when the breakpoint is hit.